 Communications, Email and Internet Policy

-This document has been reviewed and updated for compatibility with the GDPR.
-Additional points regarding personal data protection and awareness have been added throughout, and the provisions governing monitoring have been tightened-up.
+This document has been reviewed and updated for compatibility with the UK GDPR.

 This policy contains the following sections:

 6. Telephone Use, including mobile phones

 9. Misuse and Compliance

 This policy template is in open format.
 Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.

 Once you have purchased access to the appropriate document folder click on the “Download Document” link below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.